 It is common for your symptoms to increase as your therapy begins to progress.
 This is referred to as “the healing crisis” by physical therapists, and is completely normal.
 In fact, you might feel worse before you begin to feel better.
 Your fascial system is built like an onion, and is full of layers.
 Each layer needs to be released before the pain finally goes away.
 This is why you’ll need more than one treatment, and why your pain might intensify before you feel any improvement.

 One thing that you do need to watch for is new pain in other areas of your body.
 At first your Myofascial Release Physical Therapy treatments will focus on specific areas, especially those that cause your present pain symptoms.
-For example, if your pain is in your shoulders, your treatments will focus on the fascia surrounding them.
-But, if you begin to feel pain elsewhere – in your legs, for example – you will need to tell your physical therapist.
 While this is a sign that you’re improving, it can also be one that you need treatments elsewhere on your body.

 It is very important to be an active participant in your Myofascial Release Physical Therapy treatments.
 This means that you need to set aside the time in your busy schedule for both your treatments and the physical therapy routines (stretching and exercise) that you’ll have to complete between treatments.
 We will provide you with all of the tools that you’ll need to decrease your pain levels.
 It is up to you to make sure that your recovery takes place!